axxo1337/volvulus/twist/README.md

 ## Update plans

-1. [DONE] Setup an actual JSON generation system.
+- [x] Setup an actual JSON generation system.
 The current string stream system is far too ugly and confusing for anyone to understand.
-2. Find a way to support TLS connection.
+- [] Find a way to support TLS connection.
+- [] Improve README (maybe look at templates)
+- [] Improve code readability and establish contribution guide